mit-orcd/orcd-docs-edit/docs/recipes/cryosparc.md

 #### Connect the Master Node to the Cluster

-The master node can be set up to submit jobs to the cluster using the Slurm scheduler.
+The master node can be set up to submit jobs to other nodes on Engaging using the Slurm scheduler.
 This is the preferred setup for Engaging so that GPU resources are not allocated to your job when they are not in use.

 Create the following two files within the `$CRYOSPARC_WORKDIR/cryosparc_master` directory.
 You will need to hard-code the path to the `cryosparc_worker`